josephglaspie/blog/content/posts/beware-the-azure-vm-throttle.md

 Our VM has multiple > 2TB disks attached with SQL running full speed.
 The CPU and RAM on the server are underutilized but the transaction times on the disks are at > 1000ms instead of 15-20 in a healthy non-throttled machine.
 We have validated this with PerfMon the local windows performance counter tool.

-Currently, the L series VMs that have no storage throttles are available in East Us 2 where our subscription (PROD-INTERLINE-START) lives.
+Currently, the L series VMs that have no storage throttles are available in East Us 2 where our subscription lives.

 TLDR